 What happened to the Tasha Tudor Museum?
 In March 2017, the Tasha Tudor Museum was renamed the Tasha Tudor Society in order to clarify that the organization was not located in Tasha’s homestead as was frequently thought.
 The Tasha Tudor Society is an apt name for an organization that continues to spread the joy and peace of Tasha Tudor’s legacy.

 What are my member benefits now that the exhibit space is closed?
 We will begin revising our member benefits in the late summer of 2017.
-We are eager for our members to have a voice in the process.

 I saw Tasha’s dollhouse when it was displayed in Colonial Williamsburg in the 1990’s.
 Where is it displayed now?
 The dolls, furniture and household goods of Tasha’s famous dollhouse have returned to Tasha’s home.
 The house, barn and greenhouse that Colonial Williamsburg volunteers built for the exhibit were donated to the Tudor Family and are currently in storage.
 The greenhouse was part of the Tasha Tudor Museum’s Seasons of Delight: Tasha’s Love of Gardening exhibit in 2016.